Transmission, incubation period and coronavirus vaccine

 The vaccine will be thoroughly tested and approved for use.
 All vaccines have side effects, but most are mild and temporary.
 Even when a new vaccine is thoroughly tested, it is still possible that rare side effects can arise when the vaccine is put into use on a large scale.
 Any side effects from the new vaccine will be closely monitored by the Norwegian Medicines Agency, in close cooperation with other countries.

 What will be the cost of the coronavirus vaccine?

 The government has decided that COVID-19 vaccination will be offered without charge.

 The vaccine candidates that have come the furthest in development have not been tested on children under the age of 16.
 Children very rarely become seriously ill due to the coronavirus.
 It is therefore less likely that vaccination will be recommended for children.

 Development of coronavirus vaccine

 Treatment of coronavirus disease

-There is no specific treatment or vaccine for the disease, but hospitals in Norway have now started registering patients with confirmed coronavirus infection in the Norwegian pandemic register (Norsk pandemiregister) to allow for improvements in treatment and follow-up.
+There is presently no specific treatment to cure the disease, but hospitals in Norway are registering patients with confirmed coronavirus infection in the Norwegian pandemic register (Norsk pandemiregister) to allow for improvements in treatment and follow-up.